 \end{prop}

-In the following subsections, we only consider the weights of coordinates as in Proposition \ref{prop:All-the-equations} such that the weighted projectivizations of $\mathfrak{Cl}_{\mA}^{10}$ itself or its subvarieties associated to these produce prime $\mQ$-Fano 3-folds.
+In the following subsections, we only consider the weights on the coordinates as in Proposition \ref{prop:All-the-equations} such that the weighted projectivizations of $\mathfrak{Cl}_{\mA}^{10}$ itself or its subvarieties associated to these produce prime $\mQ$-Fano 3-folds.
 The list of such weights are presented in \cite{bigtables}.